Sahil-Singh2002/Lagrangian-Polynomial-Interpolation/README.md

-# Lagrangian-Polynomial-Interpolation
+# Lagrangian Polynomial Interpolation
-This has a collection of 3 files in python which help solve problems with interpolation of functions and boundary of there error.
-This consists of three seperate python files which call on each other to exacute the functions from the likes of poly_interpolation , interpolation _errors and poly_interpolation_2d call on the function lagrange_poly.
-The function deriv_lagrange_poly is being called by the functions: approximate_derivative and derivative_errors.
-These algorithsm are used to building as reliable polynomial function which has a small error bound with the actual function f.

-The functions are:
+This repository provides three Python files that work together to solve problems related to function interpolation and estimating error bounds.

+## File 1: lagrange_polynomials.py

+This file contains the following functions:

+### Function: lagrange_poly(p, xhat, n, x, tol)

+The `lagrange_poly` function is used by functions in File 1.
+It evaluates the Lagrange polynomial using a given set of interpolation nodes and a tolerance.

+### Function: deriv_lagrange_poly(p, xhat, n, x, tol)

+The `deriv_lagrange_poly` function is used by the `approximate_derivative` function in File 1.
+It calculates the derivative of the Lagrange polynomial for a set of nodal points and evaluated points and checks for the distinctness of nodal points.

+These functions work together to build reliable polynomial functions with small error bounds compared to the actual functions.

+## File 2: compute_errors.py

+This file contains the following functions:

+### Function: interpolation_errors(a, b, n, P, f)

+The `interpolation_errors` function calls the `poly_interpolation` function from File 1.
+It computes the maximum error, max{|p_p_j(x) - f(x)|}, in the domain [a, b] for a range of polynomial degrees P. The errors are calculated using a uniform set of interpolation nodes.

+### Function: derivative_errors(x, P, m, H, n, f, fdiff)

+The `derivative_errors` function calls the `approximate_derivative` function from File 1.
+It computes the error in approximating the derivative of a function at a given point for a range of polynomial degrees P and interval widths H.

+Please feel free to adjust and customize the formatting as per your needs.

+## File 3: approximations.py

+This file contains the following functions:

+### Function: poly_interpolation(a, b, p, n, x, f, produce_fig)

-* The function poly_interpolation(a,b,p,n,x,f,produce_fig) evaluates the pth order polynomial interpolation of a function f at a set points x_j for j in range of 0 to n-1.
-The nodal interpolation points are uniformly spaced over the interval [a,b] including the endpoints.
-Calling the function lagrange_poly with the tolerance of 1.0e-10.
-If produce_fig is True then the function plots on the same axes the function f evaluated at the point x_j and the interpolant p_p(x) evaluated at the same points.
+The `poly_interpolation` function calls the `lagrange_poly` function from File 3.
+It evaluates the pth order polynomial interpolation of a function f at a set of points x_j, where j ranges from 0 to n-1.
+The nodal interpolation points are uniformly spaced over the interval [a, b], including the endpoints.
+If `produce_fig` is True, the function plots the function f evaluated at the points x_j and the interpolant p_p(x) on the same axes.

-* The function interpolation_errors(a,b,n,P,f) computes the error max{|p_p_j(x) - f(x)|} in the domain of [a,b] for a range of polynomial degrees P. The output error_matrix will contain the errors when a uniform set of interpolation nodes is used, using the function lagrange_poly.
-It will also plot the errors against P using the plt.semilogy and return this figure in fig.
+### Function: poly_interpolation_2d(p, a, b, c, d, X, Y, n, m, f, produce_fig)

-*  The function poly_interpolation_2d(p,a,b,c,d,X,Y,n,m,f,produce_fig) the function evaluates the pth order polynomial p_p(x,y) of the function at a set of grid points stored in the *m x n* arrays X and Y. X nd Y are assumed to be created using the numpy.meshgrid function.
-Hence *ij*th component of interpolant should be uniformly spaced over the interval [*a,b*] and [*c,d*] respectively, incuding the endpoints.
-Calling the function lagrange_poly with the tolerance of 1.0e-10.
-If produce_fig is True then the function should produce a contour plot of the interpolant p_p(x), which is returned in fig.
+The `poly_interpolation_2d` function calls the `lagrange_poly` function from File 3.
+It evaluates the pth order polynomial p_p(x, y) of a function at a set of grid points stored in the m x n arrays X and Y. The components of the interpolant are uniformly spaced over the intervals [a, b] and [c, d] for x and y, respectively, including the endpoints.
+If `produce_fig` is True, the function produces a contour plot of the interpolant p_p(x).

-* The function deriv_lagrange_poly(p,xhat,n,x,tol) given a set og p+1 distinct nodal points xhat_j from the range of 0 to p and a set of n evalyated points x_j from range 0 to n-1.
-This will return a matrix with dimension *(p+1) , n* stored in deriv_lagrange_matrix where the *ij*th entry of the matrix is derivitive of L_i(x).
-The function also performs a check to see if the nodal points xhat_i are distinct.
-If distinct then error_flag is 0, otherwise error_flag is 1.
-The floating point numbers x and y should be considered equal if |x-y|<tol.
+### Function: approximate_derivative(x, p, h, k, f)

-* The function approximate_derivative(x,p,h,k,f) evaluates the derivative of the *p*th order polynomial interpolant of a function *f* at a point *x*.
-This value is an approximation to *f'(x)*.
-The interpolant points should be equally spaced so that xhat_j such that xhat_j = xhat_0 +*jh*, *j = 0, ... ,p* for *h>0* and should be positioned so that xhat_k = *x* where k in range of 0 to p and x coincides with on of the nodal points.
-This function calls deriv_lagrange_poly with tol = 1.0e-10.
+The `approximate_derivative` function calls the `deriv_lagrange_poly` function from File 3.
+It evaluates the derivative of the pth order polynomial interpolant of a function f at a point x.
+The interpolant points are equally spaced, and x coincides with one of the nodal points.

-* The function derivative_errors(x,P,m,H,n,f,fdiff) for a set of m even polynomial degrees P = {p_i} for i in range 0 to m-1 and a set ofn widths H = {h_j} for j in ranege of 0 to n-1, it will return an *m x n* matrix E, where *E_ij = |f'(x) - p'_(p_i,h_j)(x)|*.
-The polynomial interpolant of order *p_i*, p_(p_i,h_j)(x), with the interval width h_j such that *x = xhat_((p_i)/2)*.
-This function would call deriviative_approximation.
-Then further the function will plot {E_ij} against {h_j} for j the range of 0 to n-1 for each *p_i*.
-A single set of axes with a logarithmic scale on both axes should be used.

-In conclusion I have built a set of six functions which help with the building a polynomial interpolant function from a set of points given to us to find a close approximation to the actual function even for multivarient function.
-Then further going on to find the approximation to the derivitive of functions at a given point.
+Feel free to adjust and customize the formatting as per your needs.